2020 was a dumpster fire of a year but if anything good came out of COVID, it was that it made many of us more aware of our spending habits.

-Once you start tracking your spending you can’t help but see all your big money wasters.
+Once you start tracking your spending you can’t help but see all your big money wasters, such as your weekly (or triweekly!)
+Uber Eats habit.
 Don’t overlook small transactions either because they all add up.

 Note to self: cancel that News Limited subscription you never use but you’ve paid $30 a month for all year…

 According to MyState Bank, paying off interest-accruing debt is high on Australians' list of new year money resolutions, with one in five planning to pay off their mortgage faster.

 Meanwhile, 17% of consumers resolved to tackle credit card and personal loan debt.

 Maybe you racked up a whole lotta credit card debt buying Christmas presents or you’ve got a car loan you want to finally pay off.
 Whatever it is, this is the time to write down all of your debts: what do you owe, who do you owe, what interest rate you’re being charged, and when it’s due.

 Then you want to create a plan to manage the debt.